New Online Communities: Graph Deep Learning on Anonymous Voting Networks to Identify Sybils in Polycentric Governance: Emergence and Evolution of DAO Studies

-Similarly, many scholars have addressed how trust is transformed by DAOs.
-Most literature on the role of trust in blockchain technology presupposes that its function is to lower transaction costs within organizations, a sentiment summarized by Williamson \cite{williamson_transaction-cost_1979} with his famous theory of Transaction Cost Economics (TCE).
-However, while TCE appears to predict the dynamics of trust in traditional organizations quite well, DAOs are distinct organizational and institutional forms that do not strongly exhibit the kinds of organizational ties predicted by TCE.
-A somewhat better model of trust can be built from Hardin’s theory of trust \cite{hardin_tragedy_1994}, where trust is “grounded in the truster’s assessment of the intentions of the trusted with respect to some action,” which is, typically, based in self-interest, moral commitment, and other idiosyncratic factors.
-These motivations are clearly present in the organizational dynamics of DAOs, however Hardin’s theory fails to address the increasing role of technology.
-To this end, Lemieux \cite{lemieux_searching_2022} offers a reconstruction of Hardin’s theory in an attempt to address the role of blockchain technology on trust.
-Others, such as Wright and De Filippi \cite{wright_measuring_2021}, have focused on the ways technology transforms trust, drawing a parallel to the substitutability, or lack therefore, of law by code.
+Moreover, Halaburda's perspective aligns with Hardin's theory of trust, emphasizing how trust in DAOs is not merely a function of self-interest or moral commitment but also heavily influenced by the technological framework that underpins these organizations.
+This viewpoint is further developed by Lemieux \cite{lemieux_searching_2022}, who reconstructs Hardin's theory \cite{hardin_tragedy_1994} to incorporate the role of blockchain technology in shaping trust dynamics.
+A subtle tripartite model of trust emerges from Hardin's theory, where trust is ``grounded in the truster's assessment of the intentions of the trusted with respect to some action,'' which is, typically, based in self-interest, moral commitment, and other idiosyncratic factors.
+Others, such as Wright and De Filippi \cite{wright_measuring_2021}, have focused on the ways technology transforms trust, drawing a parallel to the substitutability, or lack thereof, of law by code.

 A central theme of these theories, and indeed within the broader field of DAO Studies, is the importance of decentralization.
 Motivations driving DAOs towards decentralization are everywhere.
 They encompass the quest for enhanced security and robustness; oftentimes there is an ideological commitment to political decentralization; and in the pockets of progressive Web3, a desire to foster a global, diverse community.
 As well, the discourse on decentralization naturally segues into an exploration of legitimacy and the transformation of trust, as just discussed.